AI Conversion Rate Optimization: A Complete Guide to Getting Your Best ROI

 But learning how to squeeze the most out of the traffic you are getting can be a very cost-effective route to higher profits.
 Attracting potential customers is expensive, so you want to give yourself the best chance of realizing that potential.
 This is where conversion rate optimization comes in, allowing you to maximize what you’ve got, helping you to capture more leads, decrease bounce rate, increase efficiency, grow basket size, get more orders—basically helping you to boost whatever key metric you are keen on increasing.

-Let’s look at a quick example.
+But let’s step back and take a look at a quick conversion rate optimization example.
 If you run an online store, then your key conversion rate is the percentage of people who visit your site and complete a purchase.
 Say you spend $100 to attract 1,000 people to your site every day.
 If 50 of those visitors each buy something from you, that gives you a 5% conversion rate (50/1,000 = 5%).
 Now if you make changes to your site that encourage some more of those 1,000 visitors to buy from you, that means you’ve already increased your revenue, without actually having to grow your traffic.

 Say you can grow that conversion rate from 5% to 5.25%—a relatively modest increase of 5%.
 Even this level of improvement can have incredible ongoing value.
 A 5% rise would mean an extra two customers a day—that’s potentially 14 more sales a week, 56 sales a month, nearly 700 sales a year…Now imagine if you’re able to improve your conversion rate by 10%, 20%, even 30% or more?